 A Brief History

 On July 19, 1814, Samuel Colt was born in Hartford, Connecticut, and though he lived only to the age of 47 became rich and famous as the man that made the repeating firearm a practical reality.
-Here we list 10 of the most important designers of firearms and their components (no significance to the order listed), and we ask our readers to nominate other contributors to firearms engineering for inclusion on this list.
+Here we list 10 of the most important designers of firearms and their components (no significance to the order listed).

 1. Samuel Colt, Revolver.